f4exb/papiclock/readme.md

   - start: `sudo supervisorctl start papiclock`
   - restart (both above combined): `sudo supervisorctl restart papiclock`
   - get status: `sudo supervisorctl status papiclock`

 You can also perform these actions using the web interface at `http://localhost:9001` (default).

 With the configuraion above the log can be browsed in user's home `log` subdiractory as `~/log/papiclock.log`.
 It can also be accessed through the web interface.
 Please check the log if something unusual happens as this can give you more information.

+<h2>Control tftclock in virtual environment by supervisor</h2>

+Only the specific configuration for `tftclock` differs.
+It is written in `/etc/supervisor/conf.d/tftclock.conf`.
+Assume `pi` is your user (default user):

+<pre><code>[program:tftclock]
+command = /home/pi/papiclock/venv/bin/python3 /home/pi/papiclock/tftclock
+process_name = tftclock
+redirect_stderr = true
+stdout_logfile = /home/$USER/log/tftclock.log
+stdout_logfile_maxbytes = 10MB
+stdout_logfile_backups = 3
+loglevel = info
+</code></pre>

 <h2>Parameters</h2>

 `papiclock` accepts the following optional parameters:

   - `-I` or `--interface`: this is the name of the WiFi interface if you use WiFi geolocation (default: `wlan0`)
   - `-L` or `--latitude`: this is the location latitude.
 If you specify both latitude and longitude then WiFi geolocation is disabled and this location data is used instead
   - `-l` or `--longitude`: this is the location longitude.
   - `-p` or `--port`: this is the port number on which the REST API listens
   - `-f` or `--fbdevice` (tftclock only) this is the framebuffer device (default `/dev/fb0`)

 &#9758; if geolocation fails and no latitude and longitude are provided then it fallbacks to the default location hardcoded in the program as `CLOCK_LATITUDE` and `CLOCK_LONGITUDE` which are the coordinates of the center of Antibes, France.

 <h1>Program for TFT displays</h1>

 NEW! `tftclock` is a program specific for TFT displays that is otherwise similar to `papiclock` in every way.
 In the previous installation instructions just replace "papiclock" with "tftclock" and you should be able to get it going exactly the same way.

 <h1>Clock display</h1>

 <h2>General</h2>